Euclideon/udshell/README.md

 ### Where we're at ###

--*"I like it, perfect design"*

-At the time of death, EP is in a fairly capable prototype state.
+At the time of discontinuation, EP is in a fairly capable prototype state.

  * Infrastructure and supporting libs (containers, math, etc) are mostly stabilised